Meryam Joobeur

-Raised in Tunisia and the United States, she is currently based in Montreal, Quebec, where she is a graduate of the Cinema-Communications program at Dawson College and the Mel Hoppenheim School of Cinema at Concordia University.
+and is a graduate of the Cinema-Communications program at Dawson College and the Mel Hoppenheim School of Cinema at Concordia University.
 Prior to Brotherhood, she wrote and directed the short films Gods, Weeds and Revolutions (2012) and Born in the Maelstrom (2017).

-In 2020, Joobeur was one of the recipients of the 2020 Top 25 Canadian Immigrant Awards.

-Her debut feature film Motherhood is in development.
+Her debut feature film went into development in 2021, with the working title Motherhood.
 Joobeur participated in the Sundance Screenwriters' Lab at the 2021 Sundance Film Festival, where she was awarded the $10,000 Sundance Institute/NHK Award toward the film's production.
-Despite its similar title, Motherhood is not an expansion of or sequel to Brotherhood.
+The film premiered at the 74th Berlin International Film Festival under the title Who Do I Belong To (Mé el Aïn).